bijonguha/SIEMENS-SUBMISSION/README.md

 ## **File description:**

+- **report.html:** The Exploratory Data Analysis report generated with Pandas-Profiling.
+Result of which was used on narrowing down on model.

-- **(GT Compressor)ML model creation and evaluation.ipynb:** The Jupyter notebook where 7 different ML models were evaluated for the GT Compressor decay state coefficient.
+- **siem_bijon_guha_submission.ipynb:** The Jupyter notebook where 7 different ML models were evaluated for the GT Compressor decay state coefficient.

 - **CatBoostRegressor_GT_Compressor.pickle:** Pickle file of the CatBoost model for Compressor